jtleek/ads2020/README.md

  - Simulation sections
  - Applications sections
  - Discussion/limitations sections
+5. You will be able to produce the components of a data analytic presentation for technical and non-technical audiences:
+ - Problem introduction
+ - Methods
+ - Results
+ - Conclusions
-5. You will be able to identify key issues in data analytic relationships.
+6. You will be able to identify key issues in data analytic relationships.
 Specifically you will be able to:
  - Elicit objective functions from collaborators
  - Identify types of data analysis relationships (collaboration, consultation, employment)
  - Identify successful stategies for data analysis based on relationship type